CodiePP/prngsharp/README.md

 # prngsharp

-C++11 Mersenne-Twister pseudo random number generator available in .NET
+C++11 Mersenne-Twister pseudo random number generator available in .NET on Windows and Mono (Mac OSX, Linux)

 # how to build